 No, I’m vegan, which means I do not eat, use, or wear animal products.
 With this being said, it is important to understand that my goal in providing nutrition education to the public is to improve public health; which, can easily be achieved by providing science-based nutrition and fitness education and inspiration.

-My point is, I am not here to argue with those who believe minimally processed animal products that are raised by small, local farmers who utilize sustainable and humane agricultural practices may be healthful when consumed as part of a plant-based diet.
-My hope is that everyone will choose to eat clean and green with great respect for the environment and rights and welfare of others.
+My point is, I am not here to argue with those who believe consuming small amounts of minimally processed animal products (raised by organic farmers who utilize sustainable and humane agricultural practices) are healthful when consumed as part of a plant-based diet.
+My hope is that everyone will choose to eat clean and green with great respect for public health, the environment, and rights (and welfare) of others.

 Fats and Oils